Plug-in electric vehicles in Pakistan: Jaecoo

+Since 2026, Jaecoo has launched the Jaecoo J5, Jaecoo J6 and the Jaecoo J7 in Pakistan, with them also being assembled in Faisalabad.

 Karakorum Motors

 Dynasty IT was bought by Karakoram Motors of Pakistan, and now it is manufactured in Pakistan.

 Karakoram Motors is a Pakistani automobile manufacturer based in Karachi, Sindh, Pakistan.
 It is the authorized assembler and manufacturer of Dynasty IT electric cars.